hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 The `VolcanoPlanner` is not suitable to work in the bottom-up trait propagation out-of-the-box.
 Therefore, we adjust our integration with the Apache Calcite as follows:
-1. During the physical optimization, we gradually converting nodes from the `LOGICAL` convention to `PHYSICAL`.
+1. During the physical optimization, we gradually convert nodes from the `LOGICAL` convention to `PHYSICAL`.
 For the `PHYSICAL` convention we override a couple of methods (see `HazelcastConventions.PHYSICAL`) that roughly forces the optimizer to do the following: "when a new `PHYSICAL` node is created, force re-optimization of the `LOGICAL` parent".
-This way, whenever a new `PHYSICAL` node is added to MEMO, the rules for the `LOGICAL` parent node is added to the execution queue
+This way, whenever a new `PHYSICAL` node is added to MEMO, the rules for the `LOGICAL` parent node is added to the execution queue.
-1. Optimization rules for the intermediate nodes (i.e. not leafs, and not root) follow the same pattent: get the input's `RelSet`, extract all `RelSubset`-s with `PHYSICAL` convention, and create one intermediate physical node per `RelSubset`.
+1. Optimization rules for the intermediate nodes (i.e. not leaves, and not root) follow the same pattern: get the input's `RelSet`, extract all `RelSubset`-s with `PHYSICAL` convention, and create one intermediate physical node per `RelSubset`.
 This way we ensure that all possibly interesting properties of the current group is propagated to parent groups.

-Note that this algorithm uses the optimistic approach, when we create an intermediate physical nodes for every possible combination of physical properties, assuming that it will help parent find better plans.
+Note that this algorithm uses the optimistic approach: we create intermediate physical nodes for every possible combination of physical properties, assuming it will help parent find better plans.
 For complex plans, this may create too many operators.
 A better approach would be to create only those intermediate operators that are really required by parents, effectively changing the direction of the optimization: top-down instead of bottom-up.
 To achieve this we may use the solution used in Apache Flink (see `FlinkExpandConversionRule`).
 It is likely, that we will have